Local Development

 • SQLite: Connect to your database with any SQL client that supports SQLite (e.g., DBeaver).

-• Export the folowing environment variables:
+• export the following environment variables:

-export AWS_ACCESS_KEY_ID=test
+export AWS_ENDPOINT_URL=http://localhost:9000

-export AWS_SECRET_ACCESS_KEY=test
+export AWS_ACCESS_KEY_ID=lumigator

-export AWS_DEFAULT_REGION=us-east-2
+export AWS_SECRET_ACCESS_KEY=lumigator

 • backend: Connect to Lumigator’s OpenAPI spec at localhost, see the available endpoints, and interactively run commands.